italojs/Test_FCamara/README.md

 # Test_FCamara_API

 This is a simple FCamara test

+## Obs

+ This API use:
+ - CQRS pattern: entity framqord to write and Dapper to read;
+ - jwt Bearer authentication;
+ - Sql Server;

 ## Prerequisites

-- .net core framework installed
+- .net core framework installed;
+- Entity framework installed(FCamara.infra project and FCamara.API project);
+- If the FCamara.infra throw some exeption ina query, install the Dapper package

 ### Getting Started

-Setup your connection string at `...\src\FCamara.Shared\Runtime.cs`  and `...\src\FCamara.Api\appsettings.json`
+Setup your Sql Server connection string at `...\src\FCamara.Shared\Runtime.cs`  and `...\src\FCamara.Api\appsettings.json`

 Create database:
-- Set the TestFCamara.Infra project as "startup project";
+- Set the FCamara.Infra project as "startup project";
 - Write in Package Manager Console: `Enable-migrations` -> `Add-migration v1` -> `Update-database` ;
 - Verify if the dabase was created;
+- Verify if the tables is seeded

-Stup the FCamara.Api project as  "startup project";
+- Setup the FCamara.Api project as  "startup project";

-Run with FCamara.Api Server(kestrel server);
+- Run with FCamara.Api Server(kestrel server);

+## Users

+username: italo

+password: nest@123

+## Expiration timeout

+Default expiration timeout: 1 minute.

+You can change it in FCamara.API project on Security folder in TokenOptions.cs, just change the `ValidFor` propertie.

 ### Routes

-By deafault the server is ruinnig at port 5000.
+By deafault the server(kestrel) is ruinnig at port 5000.

 #### `/v1/register/user`

-use this route to crate users in database.
+Crate users in database.

 Type: Post

+Required authentication: no

 HEADERS: ```"Content-Type":"application/json"```